 Our admission requirements include the following minimum standards for consideration for admission to the program:

 have an undergraduate grade point average of 3.0 (2.5 for conditional admission) on all psychology courses taken

 complete a minimum of 18 hours of undergraduate work in Psychology (or Educational Psychology) which must include a statistics course and a general experimental (research design) course

 Submit a GRE score for the verbal and quantitative sections of the GRE.
 A GRE score for the psychology subject test is not required but may offset a low combined verbal and quantitative score.
 ETS has changed the GRE scoring methodology, please check with your graduate advisor for details regarding GRE score minimums required for admission.
 In order to insure the highest level of instruction, we cap the program at a total of 20 graduate students; thus, we cannot necessarily accept all of the students who apply even though they meet the minimum requirements.

-If you are lacking 18 undergraduate hours in Psychology or if you would like to discuss your specific situation/credentials, please feel free to contact the graduate coordinator at 985/549-5535 or by email at firstname.lastname@example.org.
+If you have any additional questions, please feel free to contact the graduate coordinator at 985/549-5535 or by email at email@example.com.